Trier social stress test: Procedure

 The TSST is designed to exploit the vulnerability of the stress response to socially evaluative situations.
-While there are different versions of the TSST (the original version for example, was somewhat longer), most current implementations follow a pattern similar to the following:
+While there are different versions of the TSST (the original version, for example, was somewhat longer), most current implementations follow a pattern similar to the following:

-The period of induced stress lasts approximately 15 minutes, and is divided into 5 minute components.
+The period of induced stress lasts approximately 15 minutes, and is divided into 5-minute components.
 Before the test begins, the participant is fitted with an IV for collecting blood, and with a heart rate monitor.
 Stress induction begins with the participant being taken into a room where a panel of three judges are waiting, along with a videocamera and audio recorder.

-The first 5 minute component is the anticipatory stress phase, during which the judges ask the participant to prepare a 5 minute presentation.
-In most studies this presentation is framed as part of a job interview.
-Also, the judges have been trained to maintain neutral expressions throughout the test.
+The first 5-minute component is the anticipatory stress phase, during which the judges ask the participant to prepare a 5-minute presentation.
+In most studies, this presentation is framed as part of a job interview.
+The judges have been trained to maintain neutral expressions throughout the test.
 The participant is allowed to use paper and pen to organize their presentation, but this paper is then unexpectedly taken away from them when it is time to begin the presentation.

-During the 5 minute presentation component, the judges observe the participant without comment.
+During the 5-minute presentation component, the judges observe the participant without comment.
 If the participant does not use the entire 5 minutes, they will ask him or her to continue.
 This goes on until the entire 5 minutes have been used.

 The presentation is immediately followed by the mental arithmetic component, during which the participant is asked to count backwards from 1,022 in steps of 13.
 If a mistake is made, then they must start again from the beginning.
 This component lasts for 5 minutes and is followed by a recovery period.

 Immediately after the test is a debriefing, in which the participant is told that the purpose of the test was to create stress, and that the results are in no way a reflection on his or her personal abilities.
 Saliva and blood samples continue to be collected after the stress induction period has ended.

 The procedural steps (e.g., specific time to take cortisol measures) of the TSST have changed since its publication in 1993.
 A group of researchers conducted the first systematic review of the methodological changes throughout the years and found several inconsistencies.
 They proposed several guidelines in using the TSST with the intention of standardizing the use of the TSST across studies.
-For example, they provided information about what exclusion criteria should be considered, the composition of the panel of judges, when and how many physiological measures should be taken (i.e. cortisol, heart rate, blood), and many other aspects of the TSST methodology.
+For example, they provided information about what exclusion criteria should be considered, the composition of the panel of judges, when and how many physiological measures should be taken (i.e., cortisol, heart rate, blood), and many other aspects of the TSST methodology.